When you face circumstances you don’t enjoy or problems you can’t readily solve, Jamie Spannhake says it can be helpful to shift perspective.

 Here are five ways.

-1. Think “I Get To” Instead of “I Have To”
+1. Think “I Get To” Instead of “I Have To” in the Present Moment

 Sometimes when I am feeling overwhelmed by life’s responsibilities, they all seem like weighty obligations: I have to prepare breakfast for my daughter.
 I have to walk the dogs.
 I have to call clients.
 I have to draft papers and negotiate a settlement.
 There are so many things I “have to” do.
 Truth be told, some of those things may not be necessary, or at least not necessary for me to do.
-But even when I am the one who must do them, I can change my words to shift my perspective.
+But even when I am the one who must do them, I can change my words to shift my perspective and gain a different perspective.

 - I get to prepare breakfast for my daughter and spend some time with her while we eat.